 ATB covers Trøndelag county in Central Norway.
 I used it for my trip from Røros to Trondheim.
 This time, instead of downloading an app, I bought a ticket via text message.
 Actually very easy.
 Cost was included on my cell phone invoice.
 The bus stop in Røros is located next to the trains and taxis.
 Basically, just wait at the shed for the bus to arrive.
 In Trondheim you can get off at the final stop, which is the train station, or find out which stop is closest to where in town you are going.
 The ride takes close to 3 hours, and was pure joy considering the snowy scenery we drove through.
 Just make sure to pick the direct route.

 SVIPPER is for Troms county in Northern Norway.
 It’s for all public transportation in the area.
 Buses, passenger ferries, and car ferries.
 I use it primarily for travelling on the passenger ferry between Finnsnes and Tromsø, and on buses within Tromsø.
 However, this time I had to get on the long-distance bus for the Tromsø-Finnsnes trip.
 Well, friends had to pick me up at Buktamoen, as not every departure corresponds with a bus going from Buktamoen to Finnsnes.
 I think it’s one per day only.
 The bus from Tromsø is heading for Narvik.
 The bus terminal in Tromsø is located at Prostneset, as is the passenger ferry terminal, just one floor up.
 Find your departure on the departure board, and head for the platform.
 People line up early.
 Free seating.
 Double decker bus, so front seats second floor will provide best views.
 Bus stop at Buktamoen is kinda hard to identify.
 An open space next to a gas station, in the middle of nowhere.
-Trip from Tromsø to Buktamoen is 1h 50min, and and it says Buktamoen-Finnsnes is 35 min.
+Trip from Tromsø to Buktamoen is 1h 50min, and it says Buktamoen-Finnsnes is 35 min.
 Can’t say there’s much to see on the way.
 Rain pouring down did not help the matter.
-Note, taking the passenger ferry is only 50 nok more than the bus.
+Note, taking the passenger ferry is only 50 NOK more than the bus.
 “Splurge”, take the boat.
 Quicker.

 On a local note, RUTER is what we use for Oslo and its surroundings, which include parts of Viken county.
 This site/app you can use for all public transportation, not just buses, and not just for routes operated by Ruter.
 However you can buy tickets for the Ruter operated routes only.
 These tickets include free transfer between buses, metros, etc, within the validity of the ticket, meaning you’ll have to start the final leg before the ticket expires.
 Duration of validity depends on how many zones the ticket is valid for, and the type of ticket you get, for example single ticket vs. 24 hour ticket.
 A single ticket for zone 1 gives you an hour, after activation, not from time of buying.
 Buy a ticket that covers all the zones you will be travelling in.